-Software testing is the most critical phase of the Software development life cycle.
-The software application which is developed has to be a quality deliverable to the client and should be error-free.
+Software testing is the most critical phase of the software development life cycle.
+The software application under development has to be a quality deliverable to the client and should be error-free.
 It needs a systematic approach and foolproof planning.
 The errors should be recorded and fixed, and testing cycles should be done multiple times by professional testers until the product is error-free.

 Top Software Testing Interview Questions

-Question: What is Software testing?
+1. What is software testing?

-Question: What is verification in software testing?
+3. What is verification in software testing?

-Question: What is validation in software testing?
+4. What is validation in software testing?

-Answer: Software testing of the product is validation, it validates that the product is error-free and meets the client’s requirements.
+Answer: Software testing of the product is validation.
+It validates that the product is error-free and meets the client’s requirements.

-Question: What is static testing?
+5. What is static testing?

 Answer: Static testing involves reviewing the documents in the early stage of SDLC (Software Development Life Cycle).

-Question: What is dynamic testing?
+6. What is dynamic testing?

 Answer: Dynamic testing is done during the execution of code to check if the output matches the expected outcome.

-Question: What is white box testing?
+7. What is white-box testing?

-Answer: White box testing is also called glass box testing or clear box testing or structural testing.
+Answer: White-box testing is also called glass box testing or clear box testing, or structural testing.
 In this, while creating the test cases, the internal code perspective is taken.
 This is usually done at the unit level.

-Question: What is black box testing?
+8. What is black-box testing?

-Question: What is grey box testing?
+9. What is grey box testing?

-Question: What is Positive testing?
+10. What is positive testing?

-Answer: Positive testing is used to test what the system is supposed to do i.e whether it is meeting the requirements or not.
+Answer: Positive testing tests what the system is supposed to do, i.e., whether it is meeting the requirements or not.

-Question: What is Negative testing?
+11. What is negative testing?

-Answer: Negative testing is used to test what the system is not supposed to do i.e finding errors in the software.
+Answer: Negative testing is used to test what the system is not supposed to do, i.e., finding errors in the software.

-Question: What is the test strategy?
+12. What is the test strategy?

 Answer: Test strategy is a high-level document prepared by the project manager at the start of the project based on business requirement specifications.
 It has the approach to be used for testing and meeting testing goals.
-This document is later used as one of the base documents to prepare test cases etc.
+This document is later used as one of the base documents to prepare test cases and more.

 - Test Plan Identifier